meilisearch/cloud-scripts/scripts/version updates/README.md

 ### 2. data.ms path

-MeiliSearch `data.ms` must me stored at the following address: `/var/lib/meilisearch/data.ms`.
+The MeiliSearch's `data.ms` must be stored at the following address: `/var/lib/meilisearch/data.ms`.<br>
 To ensure this is the case, MeiliSearch should have started with the following flags:`--db-path /var/lib/meilisearch/data.ms`

-You can check the information by looking at the file located here `cat /etc/systemd/system/meilisearch.service`.
+You can check the information by looking at the file located here `cat /etc/systemd/system/meilisearch.service`.<br>
 You should find a line with the specific command used.

 ```bash